-A Section 60 is a power given by a Chief Officer (or in urgent circumstances an Inspector or above) which allows police officers to stop and search anyone in a specific area without needing to have reasonable grounds.
+A Section 60 is a power given by an Inspector or above which allows police officers to stop and search anyone in a specific area without needing to have reasonable grounds.

 It is granted under Section 60 of the Criminal Justice and Public Order Act 1994.

-A Section 60 is put in place if a senior officer believes that people will be:
+A Section 60 is put in place if an Inspector or above believes that people will be:

 in a particular area.

 It's there to keep people safe.
 When a Section 60 is in place anyone can be stopped and searched by the police.